EleniPP/NTUA-ai-artificial-intelligence-master/README.md

 * **client2.csv, taxis2.csv** : Randomly generated coordinates for the client and the taxis to test the validity of our implemented algorithm.
 * **best-route1.kml, best-route2.kml, best-route-advanced.kml**: The best routes for each taxi in kml form.
 The files were therefore uploaded into *MyMaps* to visualize the routes.

-The project was implemented by:

-Georgiou Dimitrios (jimmyg1997)
-Eleni Papadopoulou (EleniPP)